The Probability of Intransitivity in Dice and Close Elections: Transitivity of non-uniform dice

 Taking appropriate $\delta := o(n^{3/2})$, we finally compute

 where we used \eqref{eq:69} in the last line. \end{proof}

-\begin{remark} It is also true that with high probability $a$ beats $b$ if and only if $\sum_{i=1}^n F_n(a_i) > \sum_{i=1}^n F_n(b_i)$, where $F_n$ is the CDF of the \emph{conditional marginal} of $a_1$ conditioned on $\cE_0$.
-(Some of our experiments suggest that empirically $F_n$ is a better predictor of the ``strength'' of a die than $F$.)
+\begin{remark} It is also true that with high probability $a$ beats $b$ if and only if $\sum_{i=1}^n F_n(a_i)\allowbreak> \sum_{i=1}^n F_n(b_i)$, where $F_n$ is the CDF of the \emph{conditional marginal} of $a_1$ (or any $a_i$) conditioned on $\cE_0$, rather than the unconditional marginal $F$ as in Theorem~\ref{con:weak}.
+(Some numerical experiments suggest that $F_n$ is a better predictor of the ``strength'' of a die than $F$.)
 To see why this is true, if $V'^{(ab)} := \sum_{i=1}^n F_n(a_i)-F_n(b_i)$, then similar calculations to those in the proof of Proposition~\ref{prop:half-variance} yield

 and using this in the bound

 the result follows similar to above. \end{remark}